aleixq/d8-linkback_webmentions/README.md

 Install like a normal module.
 Go to Configure > Services > Linkbacks.
 From there you can configure how sending linkbacks must work: if using cron or if using manual process.
-There is also lso you can see there the list of received linkbacks.
+Also there you can see there the list of received linkbacks.

 ## Changes over vinculum-d7